American Ferret Association, Inc.

 2. testing date must be on the letter and within the stated period;

-3. ferret names must be on the testing result's letter and names mus match show entry.
+3. ferret names must be on the testing result's letter and names must match show entry.

 → Avecon Point of Care Tests (POCT instant tests) are NOT ACCEPTABLE.